coreweave/kubernetes-cloud/virtual-server/examples/nodejs/Readme.md

 `init()`: Initialize the client

-*init must be called prior to using the Client*
+*init must be called prior to using the Client.*

-*init will set up the client so that it is aware of Coreweave and Kubevirt CRDs as well as the kubevirt subresource api*
+*init will set up the client so that it is aware of Coreweave and Kubevirt CRDs as well as the kubevirt subresource api.*

 `get({namespace, name})`: Retrieves a Virtual Server
 * `namespace`: Namespace wherein the Virtual Server is deployed